5 Things Damage Ice Dams Can Do To Your Home

 Damage Ice Dams: What Do They Do To Your Home?

+Did you know damage ice dams can have an effect on your Iowa home?
 An ice dam is the consequence of snow that has repeatedly melted and refrozen.
 When the warm air inside an attic transfers through the roof and begins to melt the layer of snow, which in turn causes melted snow to run down the roof.
-When the snowmelt reaches the edge of the roof, they refreeze, because the eaves (roof edge) does not come in contact with the warm air from the attic.
+When the snowmelt reaches the edge of the roof, they refreeze, because the eaves (roof edge) do not come in contact with the warm air from the attic.
 As more snow melts and refreezes, the layer of ice on the roof’s edge continues to build, creating an ice dam.